-- The Directives Dashboard application was created to facilitate OCA's compliance with Resolution No. R-256-10, while increasing the availability and visibility of Directives and their corresponding status.
-The Directives Dashboard application was designed to provide a tool that all BCC staff can access for quick real-time updates on Directives and their corresponding status. - Spearheaded large-scale research reports and special projects on multiple social and economic initiatives as wellas proposed ordinances for various County Commissioners. - Research Analyses for BCC Meeting Agendas (various dates).
-OCA Research Division provided Research Notes for 19 BCC meetings in support of the Commissioners' consideration of select agenda items. - On April 2, 2013, the BCC adopted Ordinance No. 13-29, requiring the OCA to complete background checks on any person, organization, place, or thing that is the subject of naming, renaming, or codesignation item.
-In accordance with Ordinance No. 13-29, the Division provided 57 reports as supplements to the BCC agenda items. - On May 6, 2014, the BCC adopted Resolution No. R-449-14, directing OCA to conduct background checks of all individuals serving on evaluation/selection committees and members of his or her immediate family (spouse, domestic partner, parents, stepparents, children, and stepchildren).
-In accordance with R-449-14, the Division conducted 58 background checks on members serving on Evaluation and Selection Committees.
+- OCA Procurement Dashboard Status Update: Pursuant to the June 21, 2023 amendment of Resolution No. R-718-17, the Office of the Commission Auditor (OCA) is directed to develop a dashboard for use by the BCC, with information relating to the County's monitoring of the performance of awarded contracts, planning for re-procurement and re-advertisement of contracts and prequalification pools for the purchase of goods and services that are subject to Board approval.
+OCA's scope of research for the update encompassed the collection of data related to active and expiring contracts, a review of the County's contractual actions requiring BCC approval, and an assessment of data sources that are available within the County's procurement process that can provide near real-time information on procurement transactions and activity.
+(December 8, 2023) - Research Analyses for BCC Meeting Agendas (various dates).
+OCA Research Division provided Research Notes for 16 BCC meetings in support of the Commissioners' consideration of select agenda items. - On April 2, 2013, the BCC adopted Ordinance No. 13-29, requiring the OCA to complete background checks on any person, organization, place, or thing that is the subject of naming, renaming, or co-designation item.
+In accordance with Ordinance No. 13-29, the Division provided 31 reports as supplements to the BCC agenda items. - On May 6, 2014, the BCC adopted Resolution No. R-449-14, directing OCA to conduct background checks of all individuals serving on evaluation/selection committees and members of his or her immediate family (spouse, domestic partner, parents, stepparents, children, and stepchildren).
+In accordance with R-449-14, the Division conducted 53 background checks on members serving on Evaluation and Selection Committees.